 Despite the long process, Washington Parks & People and the Columbia Heights community were persistent; this perseverance ultimately led to the successful opening of Columbia Heights Green on September 11, 2010.

 As part of the nationwide surge in community agriculture and greening, the Green is a blueprint for communities across the city to undertake similar green conversions of forgotten spaces.
 Ten years on from that first planting, we have grown from a traditional community garden with individually managed plots to a model of community agriculture where volunteers farm collectively.
-Everything we produce is weighed and then either split by volunteers or donated to food distribution organizations such as Martha’s Table.
+Everything we produce is weighed and then split; part is divided amongst volunteers and the rest is donated to food distribution organizations such as Martha’s Table.
 In addition to growing food, we are committed to growing community through social gatherings, education & outreach, and public events.